|Health Tips to prevent problems with birds? (page updated 11/9/18)

 |One loft races and our success.

 One loft races are one of the best ways to test your birds against others.
-Treated (fed watered, medicated) and trained all the same in the same loft
+They are all treated (fed, watered, medicated and trained) all the same in

-puts all birds on an equal bases.
-This is more of a true test and true competition of birds and breeders of the birds than even flying against your
+the same loft puts all birds are on an equal bases.
+This is a true test and true competition of birds and breeders of the birds than even flying against

-neighbor across the street.
+your neighbor across the street.
 One loft races are FUN!
 People gather for food, drink and talk pigeons while waiting for the birds to return.
-It is even
+It is

-fun if you don't have a bird in the race just meeting and talking about the birds as well as all the great food etc. However, it definitely more fun if you
+even fun if you don't have a bird in the race just meeting and talking about the birds as well as all the great food etc. However, it is definitely more

 And, it is even MORE fun to win a money position in the race.
 As far as getting in races with someone (some individual loft) as your handler, this is

 VERY risky at the least.
 You must know and choose a GOOD handler then you have to luck out with the winds on race day.
 I don't want to go into

 this any further but after being in a good number of races with handlers I can say that part of my life is over with as I will not do this too often

 anymore.
 When getting in One Loft races make sure the race is reputable and has a good track record.
 Check it out with past participants.
 Now